At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 It is easy to avoid fraud if you follow simple rules:

-1 Never ever disclose bank account details by email.
+1 Never ever disclose bank account details by email; your property solicitors will tell you other ways to pay your legal fees.

 2 Never pay money into an account whose details you have received by email.